Databus Logo

 Frequently Asked Questions

-Everything colleges ask before deploying
+What colleges ask before using

 facial recognition on campus